tsrandrei/tailored/README.md

 Through models you can decide how are linked between them, so the Importers can do proper insert to DB, using Validators and Relationship.

+The importers are located in `lib/importers/...`.
+The rake files are located in `lib/tasks/import/...`.
+Take them as example and create your owns.
+It's free! :massage:
+Imports have rake commandas as : `rake import:applicants`.

 ## Usage

 From the root of the repository, run: